vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4vms-sbdg/index.md

 * Navigate to the `spring-for-apache-geode-examples/hello-world` directory.
 * Open the `manifest.yml file`.
-* Replace the string `<your-tanzu-gemfire-service>` with the name of your Tanzu GemFire service instance.
+* Replace the string `<your-tanzu-gemfire-service>` with the name of your VMware GemFire service instance.
 If you're not sure of the instance name, run the `cf services` command.

 ### 3. Push your application to TAS